peterwankman/libisp/readme.txt

 	lisp_data_t *lisp_eval(const lisp_data_t *exp, lisp_ctx_t *context);

-lisp_eval() returns a Lisp data structure, which can be printed to the screen (like any other Lisp structure, say from lisp_read()) with
+lisp_eval() spawns a thread to do the evaluation in.
+If the thread takes longer than specified in thread_timeout, the thread will be terminated and it will return NULL.
+Else, it returns a Lisp data structure, which can be printed to the screen (like any other Lisp structure, say from lisp_read()) with

 	void lisp_print(const lisp_data_t *d, lisp_ctx_t *context);